bcgov/platform-developer-docs/src/docs/app-monitoring/Sysdig-Monitoring-Guidline-for-shared-services-and-apps.md

 #### SLO
 The definition of s SLO is a service level objective: a target value or range of values for a service level that is measured by an SLI.
 Google has a really [good doc](https://sre.google/workbook/implementing-slos/#:~:text=For%20example%2C%20if%20you%20have,50%25%20of%20the%20error%20budget.) for how to gets the start. what you want to promise your customers is deciding how reliable you want your service to depend on what your customers expect.
 For example, if your SLA states that your customers will receive a response to each request they make in 300 milliseconds, then perhaps your SLO should state that the response will be returned in 200 milliseconds.
 Choosing an appropriate SLO is hard.
 Once we have SLA that we know can make our users happy, SLO is like the bottom line of our promise.
-Therefore, it is in our best interest to catch an issue before it breaches our SLA so that you have time to fix it.
+Therefore, it is in our best interest to catch an issue before it beaches our SLA so that you have time to fix it.
 And this promise often comes up with consequences if we break it.
 Again, I will use the Registry as an example and the period is for each month:

 * Retrieving all product information from DB should be less than 8 sec.